ec-jrc/lisflood-utilities/README.md

 pip install GDAL==3.0.1
 ```

-Note: if you previously installed an older version of the lisflood-utilitiies, it is highly recommended to remove it before installing the newest version:
+Note: if you previously installed an older version of the lisflood-utilities, it is highly recommended to remove it before installing the newest version:

 ```bash
 pip uninstall lisflood-utilities